neuroinformatics-unit/datashuttle/docs/source/index.md

 For additional information, please visit the [GitHub Page](https://github.com/neuroinformatics-unit/datashuttle).

-Any feedback is much appreciated, please open at [GitHub Issue](https://github.com/neuroinformatics-unit/datashuttle/issues) if you have any problems or suggestions.
+Any feedback is much appreciated, please open at [GitHub Issue](https://github.com/neuroinformatics-unit/datashuttle/issues) or join our [Zulip chat](https://neuroinformatics.zulipchat.com/#narrow/stream/405999-DataShuttle) if you have any problems or suggestions.

 ## Explore the Documentation